 ||Users can view and edit all granted resources.
 They can create containers without any restriction, but can’t see the containers of other users.|

-Create a custom role
+Create a custom role for Swarm

 You can give a role a global name, such as “Remove Images”, which might enable the Remove and Force Remove operations for images.
 You can apply a role with the same name to different resource sets.